omeaman2/Project_RTOS/README.md

 TODO
 ---
- - [] What to do with autocorrelation in the report?
- - [] Prepare results, code, graphs to show at the assignment.
- - [] Prepare results, code, graphs to show at the assignment.
- - [] Update and correct the LTSA model.
+ - [/] Update and correct the LTSA model.
 There is a high level abstract LTSA model from process algebra.
 Furthermore we need to an LTSA model that conforms with the code in FreeRTOS/Realtime C.
+ - [/] Create a `do_recognise` that works on multiple different wav files (so not only on `train_short.wav`)
- - [] Describe the new results and new conclusions.
+ - [/] Describe the new results and new conclusions.
 This mainly concerns the implementation of the algorithms in C (recognise, cancellation) and the implementation in FreeRTOS and Realtime C.
+ - [(Got rid of it)] What to do with autocorrelation in the report?
- - [] Enhance the summary in the report.
+ - [✓] Enhance the summary in the report.
- - [] Check if figures all figures in report are still relevant.
+ - [✓] Check if figures all figures in report are still relevant.
- - [] Read through the complete report and correct small errors.
+ - [✓] Read through the complete report and correct small errors.
- - [/] Create a `do_recognise` that works on multiple different wav files (so not only on `train_short.wav`)
+ - [✓] Prepare results, code, graphs to show at the assignment.
  - [✓] Make a clear plan of what everyone will say and show at the assignment.
  - [✓] Compare the 25%,50%,75%,x% noise cancellations wavs, determine which one keeps non-noise intact the best (i.e. no gaps in signal) while still reducing